beyond-all-reason/RecoilEngine/doc/site/README.md

 ### Templating and Shortcodes

-HUGO content files (the markdown) cannot have templates executed within them.
+Hugo content files (the markdown) cannot have templates executed within them.
 They *do* have a limited form of templating called [shortcodes](https://gohugo.io/content-management/shortcodes/), and shortcodes have template code that is executed.
 These are executed when the markdown page is rendered into HTML.
 These have the syntax of:
 Notation|Example
 :--|:--
 Markdown|`{{%/* foo */%}} ## Section 1 {{%/* /foo */%}}`